Fun, Free, and Almost Free Things to do in Canberra

 We suggest attending in the afternoon so you can end your visit witnessing the very moving Last Post ceremony that begins at 4:45pm each day.

-Local tip: After this head up to watch the sunset from Mount Ainslie on the hill behind the memorial if you fancy a challenge take the 2km Mount Ainslie Kokoda summit trail to get to the top.
+Local tip: After this head up to watch the sunset from Mount Ainslie on the hill behind the memorial.
+If you fancy a challenge, take the 2km Mount Ainslie Kokoda summit trail to get to the top.

 Those with a strong interest in military history might also like to stretch their legs on the 2.5km Anzac Memorial walk.
 Followed by the Military Memorial Drive that takes in 23 stops.